ElisaBreeze/OpenWeatherAppDACD/README.md

 ## Summary of Functionality

-The main idea of the first project was to take data from a public and free API REST, which in this case is https://openweathermap.org/api.
+The main idea of the first practice was to take data from a public and free API REST, which in this case is https://openweathermap.org/api.
 This service provides a free plan with 1000 daily requests for current, historical and future weather data predictions.

-The objective is to create a Java application that queries the service API periodically every 6 hours during 5 days to obtain the weather forecast predictions for the next 5 days at 12am for each of the 8 Canary Islands, and to communicate these predictions between two modules, which are called prediction-provider and event-store-builder.
+In the second practice, the objective is to create a Java application that queries the service API periodically every 6 hours during 5 days to obtain the weather forecast predictions for the next 5 days at 12am for each of the 8 Canary Islands, and to communicate these predictions between two modules, which are called prediction-provider and event-store-builder.

 The prediction-provider module takes the data from the OpenWeatherMapAPI, and sends it as an event to a message broker using the Java Message Service.
 On the other hand, the event-store-builder module listens to the message broker, collects the data and saves them in separate files, named by the query date.